 Any extra repayments you make will go toward reducing your loan’s principal balance, and a redraw facility allows you to access those additional payments if you need.
 Your regular repayment will remain the same, but more of each payment will go toward the principal rather than interest.
 This could see you paying off the loan faster.

-How a redraw facility can help you pay off your mortgage faster
+Can a redraw facility help you pay off your mortgage faster?

 A major benefit of overpaying on your home loan is the potential to pay it off faster, since overpayments go towards paying down the principal.